 Debra is a reading and literacy specialist.
 She graduated from Regis University, Denver with a B.A. in Behavioral Science (2000) and an M.A. in Education from Grand Canyon University, Arizona in 2003.
 She has taught at the elementary school level in the Poudre School District and as an Adjunct Professor at Colorado State University, developing and presenting the course “Literacy and the Learner”.
 Deb has a Colorado Professional Elementary Licensure, with “Highly Qualified Language Arts” designation.
 She has mentored education students from UNC at Eyestone Elementary, supervising and coaching new teachers in appropriate behavior management, instructional strategies, and assessments for determining student growth.

 Valerie Backo, M.A.

 Valerie is originally from a small town in upstate New York.
-She has degrees in Elementary and Special Education, as well as, a Masters Degree as a Reading Specialist.
-She taught in Pennsylvania for seven years as a Special Education Teacher and as a Special Education Teacher in the Thompson School District for three years.
+She has degrees in Elementary and Special Education, as well as a Masters Degree as a Reading Specialist.
+She taught in Pennsylvania for seven years as a Special Education Teacher and continued in that role in the Thompson School District for three years.
 She then transitioned into a reading and math intervention specialist position for two years.
 Valerie integrates a multi-sensory approach in teaching all subject areas.
-She loves to smile, dance, and make connections with families, as well as, our kids.
+She loves to smile, dance, and make connections with kids and their families.
 She is passionate about having her students feel empowered to become self-advocates for their own learning.
-Valerie is Orton Gillingham certified which is the gold standard for treating dyslexia.
+Valerie is Orton-Gillingham certified which is the gold standard for treating dyslexia.
 She fosters positivity, growth, and deep thinking in all of her students.